RACV Logo

 Day 13 - Kumamoto

-Kumamoto boasts unique scenery, making it a popular tourist destination even for locals in Japan.
-It is renowned for its numerous hot springs, blessed by the natural powers from the famous active volcano, Mount Aso.
+Welcome to Kumamoto, the local favorite spot that’s got scenery so good even Japanese tourists flock here for a getaway.
+This city is bubbling (literally!) with hot springs, all thanks to the fiery powers rumbling beneath Mount Aso’s famous volcano.
 Our first stop today is the Reigando Cave, where the legendary swordsman, Miyamoto Musashi, spent the last two years of his life.
 Here, he penned the ‘The Book of Five Rings’, a philosophical take on a practical guide to swordsmanship and life.
 Next, we visit Kumamoto Castle, one of the most extensive and impressive castle complexes in Japan.
 It’s no wonder it is listed among the best.
 This afternoon, delve into its intriguing history with an in-depth walking tour.
 The rest of the day is for you to enjoy at your own pace.
-A stroll through the picturesque Suizenji Garden is a popular attraction for those visiting Kumamoto!
+Perhaps you could consider a wander through the serene, picture-perfect Suizenji Garden, where every turn brings a new little slice of paradise.
+Challenging Day Today is a particularly challenging day, where there will be extended periods of walking time, often across uneven ground and in areas of high altitude or heat and humidity.

 Day 14 - Kumamoto – Nagasaki